About - Southwestern Illinois College

 Mission

-The William and Florence Schmidt Art Center facilitates visual literacy through exhibitions of art and cultural artifacts while inspiring, informing, and connecting the college and community.
+The William and Florence Schmidt Art Center facilitates visual literacy through exhibitions of art and cultural artifacts while igniting inspiration, imparting knowledge, and fostering connections between the college and the local community.

 Overview of Art Center Activities